-While this is certainly circular reasoning, it is a definable pattern which cannot be easily denied.
+While this is undoubtedly circular reasoning, it is a definite pattern which one cannot quickly dismiss.
 Whether or not you believe in a particular deity, man has created numerous deities throughout time for a reason.
 Those deities appear, at the very least, humanoid for a reason.
 Might those deities not then be human?

 Over time, man destroyed deity.
-This is evidenced by the decline in religious piety so common in the world today.
+This destruction can be seen in the decline in religious piety so common in the world today.
 In a study conducted by the Pew Research Center, it was determined that the Christian share of the population dropped from 78.4% to 70.6% between 2007 and 2014.
-Conversely, those who claimed Atheism and Agnosticism increased in number from a measly 16.1% to an astounding 22.8%, and this trend shows no signs of changing in the years since the initial survey was conducted.
+Conversely, those who claimed Atheism and Agnosticism increased in number from a measly 16.1% to an astounding 22.8%, and this trend shows no signs of changing in the years since the initial survey.

 A Flawed Theory

-Granted, my theory is no more foolproof than those which hold sway in society today.
+I am the first to admit that my theory is no more foolproof than those which hold sway in society today.
 As with any other theory, it relies on faith and leaves much open to interpretation.
 Additionally, there is as much that it fails to explain as it explains.
-However, its shortcomings don’t prevent it from being yet another theory which, with an acceptable margin of error, explains creation.
+However, its shortcomings do not prevent it from being yet another theory which, with an acceptable margin of error, explains creation.
 Much like the creation narrative prevalent in Judaeo-Christian religions, it explains the origin of the species while failing to explain the “before.”
-In fact, it doesn’t simply fail to explain the birth of the universe, it depends on their not being a birth in the traditional sense.
+It does not merely fail to explain the birth of the universe; it depends on there not being a birth in the traditional sense.

-The so-called Theory of Repetitive Evolution necessitates the belief that the universe has always been, and will always be, exactly as it is today.
-A perfect circle, with no beginning, and no end; at least not as we know it.
+The so-called Theory of Repetitive Evolution necessitates the belief that the universe has always been, and will always be, precisely as it is today — a perfect circle, with no beginning, and no end; at least not as we know it.
 Further, it suffers from one other major flaw; chaos theory itself.
-The idea of a circular timeline only works if the timeline itself remains constant.
+The idea of a circular timeline only works if it remains constant.
 In other words, each individual must make the exact same decisions in this evolution that he or she did in the previous evolution, and every evolution before it, and every evolution yet to come.
 Chaos theory makes this virtually impossible.
 Instead, we find ourselves with a timeline that more closely resembles a sphere; a near infinite number of virtually identical timelines with parallel timelines occurring at every minor variation.